chanhodchang/R_Analysis/README.md

 # R_Analysis
-Using R to create statistical analysis about Auto dealership data.
+Using R to create statistical analysis about data for an Auto Dealership.

+!(Dealership)[Images/Dealership.jpg]

 ## Summary
 Used multiple R statistical tests to measure different production issues to see design flaws are at fault for poor mpg and PSI.